TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          TSFE->localeCharset is intelligently set to the assumed charset of the locale strings.
-This is used in stdWrap.strftime to convert locale strings to the renderCharset of the frontend.
+This is used in stdWrap.strftime to convert locale strings to the UTF-8 of the frontend.

          **Example**: